zulip/zulip/templates/zerver/api/send-message.md

 * `id`: The ID of the newly created message

 #### Example response
 A typical successful JSON response may look like:

-{generate_code_example|private-message|fixture}
+{generate_code_example|send-message|fixture}

+A typical failed JSON response for when a stream message is sent to a stream that does not exist:

+{generate_code_example|nonexistent-stream-error|fixture}

-A typical failed JSON response for when the recipient's email address is invalid:
+A typical failed JSON response for when a private message is sent to a user that does not exist:

 {generate_code_example|invalid-pm-recipient-error|fixture}